 We are an independent Christian camp that is not affiliated with a church or denomination.
-Camp Courage USA operates through By Faith Youth Ministries, Inc. and is a 501C3 not for profit organization which is supported through individual donations.
+Camp Courage USA operates through By Faith Youth Ministries, Inc. and is a 501C3 not for profit organization supported by individual & corporate donations.

 Where is Day Camp?